मुद्रा

 Mudrās

 The energetic gestures of Haṭha Yoga.
-Techniques that seal, channel and awaken the flow of prāṇa, preparing body-mind for higher states of consciousness.
+Techniques that seal, channel and awaken the flow of prāṇa, preparing the body-mind for higher states of consciousness.

-Mudrās (literally "gestures" or "seals") are practices that combine body positions, breath control, bandhas and mental concentration.
-The Haṭha Yoga Pradīpikā dedicates its entire third chapter to these techniques, considering them essential for the awakening of kuṇḍalinī śakti.
+The mudrās (literally "gestures" or "seals") are practices that combine body positions, breath control, bandhas and mental concentration.
+The Haṭha Yoga Pradīpikā devotes its entire third chapter to these techniques, considering them essential for the awakening of kuṇḍalinī śakti.

 Unlike āsanas (which primarily work the physical body) and prāṇāyāma (which works vital energy), mudrās integrate both levels with the mind, creating conditions for spiritual transformation.